BiAPoL/blog/marcelo_zoccoler/entry_user_interf4/Readme.md

     # you can return either a single widget, or a sequence of widgets
     return [Qt_Designer_flood, flood_magic_factory, FunctionGui_flood]
 ```
+If you now call `napari` again, your plugin, along with each of the 3 sub-menu versions, should be available and working!

 ![](images/flood_plugin_v1.png)

+Obs: remember we wrote our qt_designer version to work with a specific layer name (`napari_island`).
+You can choose another way of selecting the appropriated layer, like order, type, etc.

 ## Publishing your plugin